guerinoni/books/README.md

 - The Pragmatic Programmer - Hunt & Thomas (1999)
 - The Programmer's Brain - Felienne Hermans (2021)
 - The Self-taught Programmer - Cory Althoff (2016)
+- The Staff Engineers Path A Guide for Individual Contributors Navigating Growth and Change - Tanya Reilly (2022)
 - Think Like a Programmer - Anton Spraul (2012)
 - Zero To Production In Rust - Luca Palmieri (2022)